Steven Bartlett (businessman): Business and investment

-Flight Story is a media and investment company founded by Bartlett.
-It comprises Flight Story Studio, a media production company, and Flight Story Fund, a $100 million investment fund.
-The fund claims to support diverse founders and high-growth start-ups in blockchain, biotech, health, commerce, technology, and space sectors.
-The fund had a stated goal to invest in around 20 companies, offering small stakes at discounted valuations in exchange for support from previous founders who are limited partners in the fund.
+In 2023, Bartlett founded FlightStory.
+It comprises FlightStory Studio, a media production company and FlightStory Fund, an investment fund.
+The fund supports founders and high-growth start-ups in blockchain, biotech, health, commerce, technology, and space sectors.
 According to a report in The Times, Flight Fund had received criticism over a lack of transparency regarding its portfolio.
+In December 2025, Flight Story announced a seven-figure investment in Hot Smart Rich (HSR), a business founded by podcaster Maggie Sellers Reum.